 Installing under the first row of shingles may also end up with an extremely steep slope.
 This then can lead to water runoff issues.

 - You may want to read customer reviews of various gutter guard products so you can get a sense of how long the gutter guard will last.
 You may also want to check the time period of the warranty.
-Obviously, a lifetime warranty is best.
+Obviously, a lifetime warranty is the best.
 You should also check if the warranty is transferable so that it will still be in effect if you sell your home.

-Hopefully, with the best gutter guards for pine needles and other debris, you can have your gutter working perfectly and you lessen your cleanup duties as well.
+Hopefully, with the best gutter guards for pine needles and other debris, you can have your gutter working perfectly and you lessen your clean up duties as well.